ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Real-Time Data Exchange in WebView Using addJavascriptInterface in Android Jetpack Compose - <a href="https://medium.com/@TippuFisalSheriff/real-time-data-exchange-in-webview-using-addjavascriptinterface-in-android-jetpack-compose-bd16f6f79199" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Exchange with WebViews in React Native: A Practical Guide - <a href="https://medium.com/stackademic/data-exchange-with-webviews-in-react-native-a-practical-guide-3658d79421c1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tippu Fisal Sheriff`**
+✍️ **posted by `Stackademic`**

-<blockquote>In today’s mobile development landscape, bridging native code and web content is more crucial than ever.
-Android’s WebView provides a…</blockquote>
+<blockquote>In this tutorial, you’ll learn how to seamlessly integrate webviews into your React Native applications.
+We’ll explore techniques for…</blockquote>

 <h3>4.
 Debugging IOS Webviews on Safari browser - <a href="https://medium.com/@atifqamar29/debugging-ios-webviews-on-safari-browser-822def097497" target="_blank" rel="noopener noreferrer">link</a></h3>